sony/nnabla/imagenet-classification/README.md

 * *1 Mixed precision training with NHWC layout  (`-t half --channel-last`).
 * *2 We used training configuration summarized above.
+* *3 In EfficientNet family, the input shape is normally different from the other models.
+Please specify the `--spatial-size <size>` argument for the inference and validation.

 ### Evalutation of pretrained model